Warnervale: History

-The development of Warnervale was first undertaken by Albert Hamlyn Warner who in 1893 acquired 12000 acre of land in the area.
-Warner was probably one of the Wyong area's most notable residents and was strongly influenced by his travels in both Japan and the United States, which is today evidenced in road names in surrounding suburbs such as Minnesota, Virginia, Louisiana, Hiawatha and Nikko, as well as his family home which was named 'Hakone' after a park he had seen in Japan.
-Warnervale was first identified as a growth area in the Sydney Region Outline Plan in 1968.
+Warnervale is named after Albert Hamlyn Warner who in 1893 acquired 12000 acre of land in the area.
+Warner was strongly influenced by his travels in Japan and his son Leslie's trip to the United States, which is today evidenced in road names in surrounding suburbs such as Minnesota, Virginia, Louisiana, Hiawatha and Nikko.
+His family home 'Hakone', located on the Wyong river, was named after a park he had seen in Japan.